Francois Van Coke

 Van Coke has always had an affinity for music.
-Moving to Boston, Bellville, Western Cape in early childhood where he grew up, he participated in high school in a battle of the bands competition where he performed the vocals for the band.
+Moving to Bellville, Western Cape in early childhood where he grew up, he participated in high school in a battle of the bands competition where he performed the vocals for the band.
 He was later kicked out of the band, which put him off performing vocals for a while.
 Van Coke's strong Christian upbringing (his father was a pastor) led him to create the Christian band AS180.
 Van Coke established himself in the Bellville underground music scene by forming the band "A Guy Called Gerald", which later changed its name to "New World Inside".
 Van Coke then co-founded the rock band Fokofpolisiekar.
 The band was initially started as a joke to shock the widely conservative Afrikaans community.
-Van Coke recalls that, "My mom cried for a day or two when she heard the name of the band".
-After initial performances his father asked him to change his surname from "Badenhorst" to "Van Coke", as his father, being a minister, was receiving complaints about his son's performances from the local church-going community.
+Van Coke recalls that, "My mom cried for a day or two when she heard the name of the band", After initial performances his father asked him to change his surname from "Badenhorst" to "Van Coke", as his father, being a minister, was receiving complaints about his son's performances from the local church-going community.

+Music career

+Francois van Coke released his new single "Victor Ludorum" on October 3rd 2024.
+The song showcases his signature style and continues to expand his discography as a prominent figure in the South African music scene.